ranibb/TypeScript-Playground/README.md

 Classes are not just blue prints to define a type of object but also has the capability to creat the object of a specific type.

+It is important to understand that a class type has two sides: The Instance Type and the Static Side.
+The instance memebrs are memebers that are called from class instances! from the objects created by the class.
+In our case, the coordinates and the distance method.

+Whereas statcic memebrs are called by the class it self.
+For example, the construcor function used by the class to create new instances.

 ## What is a class and how to declare and use them to create Objects?

     class CName {